LionelDraghi/bbt/README.md

 ## Main characteristics

-bbt is by nature limited : it aims at providing a **simple** solution to **simple common cases**.
-It is dedicated to command line, taking some input and producing some output.
-Limiting bbt ambitions provides substantial benefits :

 ### Specification is the test

 bbt most interesting feature is that the above scenario (that is *specification*) is directly executable : there is no intermediate code generation, no use of a shell"ish" language, no glue code, no configuration file.